Dr. Tyler Moore

 I am interested in how our cells can recognize viruses and respond to them with appropriate signals.
 Some of these signals can overlap or conflict with other cellular signals, such as “survival” or “proliferation” signals.
 My students have studied antiviral signaling mechanisms that lead to protection from infection and cancer resistance.

 I am also interested in the signaling pathways that control the developmental decisions of organisms.
-For instance, what signals tell a worm whether to produce an egg or to self-fertilize and generate a small worm through “life-birth.”
+For instance, what signals tell a worm whether to produce an egg or to self-fertilize and generate a small worm through “live-birth.”

 See the undergraduate research opportunities page for more.